Mirror Buyer’s Guide

 - There are two main types of car mirrors: rear-view mirrors and side mirrors.

-The rear-view mirror is an interior mirror that lets the driver monitor traffic at the vehicle’s rear.
+- The rear-view mirror is an interior mirror that lets the driver monitor traffic at the vehicle’s rear.

-Side mirrors can be categorized by use (standard or towing mirrors), location (driver or passenger side mirror), adjustability (fixed or foldable), mechanics (manual or power mirrors)
+- Side mirrors can be categorized by use (standard or towing mirrors), location (driver or passenger side mirror), adjustability (fixed or foldable), mechanics (manual or power mirrors).

-Types of car mirrors
+Types of Car Mirrors

-The side mirror assembly can be broken down into several parts which include a mounting piece, top cover piece, structural base plate, lower cover piece, mirror motor, LIN bus, swivel arm, and mirror glass piece.
+The side mirror assembly can be broken down into several parts.
+They include a mounting piece, top cover piece, structural base plate, lower cover piece, mirror motor, LIN bus, swivel arm, and mirror glass piece.

-Types of side mirrors
+Types of Side Mirrors